ding05/graphwaves_dgl/README.md

 # GraphWaves

-A graph neural network for sea temperature anomaly prediction.
+A graph neural network for ocean temperature anomaly prediction.
 It is under development.